 Find out now: What will it cost to go to school?

 Americans love beer and they consume it in egregious quantities.
 In 2012 over 55.1 billion gallons of beer were sold across the United States, and 14.1012 billion pints were sold in April 2013 alone.
-12.61 billion of which was brewed and bottled by just two companies: Annheusuer Busch InBev and SAB Miller.
+12.61 billion of which were brewed and bottled by just two companies: Annheusuer Busch InBev and SAB Miller.

 However this ability to consume mass quantities of beer doesn’t exactly correlate to an appreciation of beer.
 In fact AB InBev is currently fighting a lawsuit against accusations of deliberately diluting its products.
 This is great news for smaller craft breweries.
 While beer drinkers have grown disillusioned with mass produced beers craft breweries have witnessed as much as 32% growth per year.
 In the same time while the two heavyweights have seen their market share wither by 7%.
 This largely attributed to an evolving palates and an increased appreciation of American beer in general.